MattechLab/monalisa/docs/rst/7-1ThermodynInfo.rst

     \eta^{AI} \approx \eta \ \left(1 + \frac{\langle\Delta E\rangle}{\langle E^{AI}\rangle} \right) > \eta

-This situation is as if AI was a way to re-use information contained in the ground truth in order to complete the information that has to be computed to treat the supplementary data set numbered from :math:`1` to :math:`R`.
+This situation is as if AI was a way to reuse information contained in the ground truth in order to complete the information that has to be computed to treat the supplementary data set numbered from :math:`1` to :math:`R`.
-The re-use of the ground truth information requires an addition cost of energy to train a statistical model.
+The reuse of the ground truth information requires an addition cost of energy to train a statistical model.
 But since this energy investment has to be done only once, it becomes valuable for a large :math:`R`.
 The situation is depicted in the following figure.